-Exhibit Number Exhibit Description 2.1 Form of Reorganization Agreement by and between the Registrant and FNF.
-3.1 Form of Restated Certificate of Incorporation of the Registrant to be in effect at the time of the Split-Off.
+xhibit umber 2.1 3.1 Form of Restated Certificate of Incorporation of the Registrant to be in effect at the time of the Split-Off.
 3.2 Form of Restated Bylaws of the Registrant to be in effect at the time of the Split-Off.
 4.1 Specimen Certificate for shares of Common Stock, par value \$0.0001 per share, of the Registrant.
 5.1 Opinion of Weil, Gotshal & Manges LLP as to the legality of the securities being registered.
 8.1 Opinion of Deloitte Tax LLP regarding certain tax matters.
 10.1 Form of Cannae Holdings, Inc. Omnibus Incentive Plan.
-10.2 Programme Progra 10.3 Form of Revolver Note by and between the Registrant and FNF.
+10.2 Form of Cannae Holdings, Inc. Incentive Plan.
+10.3 Form of Revolver Note by and between the Registrant and FNF.
 10.4 4 Form of Tax Matters Agreement by and between the Registrant and FNF.
-10.5 5 Form of Corporate Services Agreement by and between the Registrant and FNF.
-10.6 6 Form of Voting Agreement by and between the Registrant and FNF.
-10.7 7 Form of Registration Rights Agreement by and between the Registrant and FNF.
+10.5 Form of Corporate Services Agreement by and between the Registrant and FNF.
+10.6 Form of Voting Agreement by and between the Registrant and FNF.
+10.7 Form of Registration Rights Agreement by and between the Registrant and FNF.
 10.8 First Amendment to Credit Agreement, dated as of February 24, 2017, by and among ABRH, LLC, a Delaware limited liability company, and Fidelity Holdings, LLC, as the borrowers, and Wells Fargo Bank, N.A. as administrative agent (incorporated by reference to Exhibit 10.1 to FNF's Current Report on Form 8-K (File No. 001-32630), filed with the SEC on March 2, 2017).
 10.9 Form of Notice of Stock Option Grant and Stock Option Agreement under Cannae Holdings, Inc. 2017 Omnibus Incentive Plan.
 10.10 Form of Notice of Restricted Stock Grant and Restricted Stock Award Agreement under Cannae Holdings, Inc. 2017 Omnibus Incentive Plan (time-based vesting).
 10.11 Form of Notice of Restricted Stock Grant and Restricted Stock Award Agreement under Cannae Holdings, Inc. 2017 Omnibus Incentive Plan (performance-based vesting).
 10.12 Form of Notice of Investment Success Incentive Award and Investment Success Incentive Award Agreement under Amended and Restated Fidelity National Financial, Inc. 2005 Omnibus Incentive Plan.
 21.1 List of Subsidiaries.
 23.1 Consent of Deloitte & Touche LLP.
 23.2 Consent of KPMG LLP with respect to reports related to Fidelity National Financial Ventures Operations.
 23.3 Consent of KPMG LLP with respect to reports related to Ceridian Holding LLC.
 23.4 Consent of KPMG LLP with respect to reports related to J. Alexander's Holdings, Inc. 23.5 Consent of Weil, Gotshal & Manges LLP (included in Exhibit 5.1) 23.6 Consent of Deloitte Tax LLP (included in Exhibit 8.1).
 II-8

-Exhi Num Exhibit Description
+Exhibit Number Exhibit Description

-2 24.1
+24.1 Power of Attorney (included in signature page to the initial filing of this Registration Statement).

-Ģ 99.1 Compensation Discussion and Analysis, extracted from the annual proxy statement on Schedule DEF 14A of FNF, filed on April 26, 2017, and as supplemented or amended by the information contained in the supplement to the proxy statement on Schedule DEFA14A, filed by FNF with the SEC on June 2, 2017.
+99.1 Compensation Discussion and Analysis, extracted from the annual proxy statement on Schedule DEF 14A of FNF, filed on April 26, 2017, and as supplemented or amended by the information contained in the supplement to the proxy statement on Schedule DEFA14A, filed by FNF with the SEC on June 2, 2017.

-ç 99.2 Form of Proxy Card.
+99.2 Form of Proxy Card.

-Ģ 99.3 Consent of William P. Foley, II.
+99.3 Consent of William P. Foley, II.

-Ģ 99.4 Consent of Hugh R. Harris.
+99.4 Consent of Hugh R. Harris.

-Ģ 99.5 Consent of C. Malcolm Holland.
+99.5 Consent of C. Malcolm Holland.

-Ģ 99.6 Consent of Frank R. Martire.
+99.6 Consent of Frank R. Martire.

-То be filed by amendment.

-Pre eviously filed.
+Pr eviously filed.